avalanche-foundation/ACPs/ACPs/181-proposervm-epochs/README.md

 - If the parent sealed its epoch, the current block advances the epoch, [refreshing the epoch height](#p-chain-height), and [incrementing the epoch number](#epoch-number).
 - Otherwise, the current block uses the current epoch height and number, regardless of whether it seals the epoch.

-A full reference implementation is available in [AvalancheGo](https://github.com/ava-labs/avalanchego/pull/3746), and must be merged before this ACP may be considered `Implementable`.
+A full reference implementation that implements this ACP in the ProposerVM is available in [AvalancheGo](https://github.com/ava-labs/avalanchego/pull/3746), and must be merged before this ACP may be considered `Implementable`.

 ### Setting the Epoch Duration

-The epoch duration $D$ is hardcoded into the ProposerVM source code, and may only be changed by a required network upgrade.
+The epoch duration $D$ is hardcoded in the upgrade configuration, and may only be changed by a required network upgrade.

 #### Changing the Epoch Duration